Trump opens 2024 run, says he's 'more committed' than ever

 But Gerri McDaniel, who worked on Trump’s 2016 campaign, rejected the idea that voters were ready to move on from the former president.
 “Some of the media keep saying he’s losing his support.
 No, he’s not,” she said.
 “It’s only going to be greater than it was before because there are so many people who are angry about what’s happening in Washington.”

-The South Carolina event, set for a government building, was in some ways off-brand for a onetime reality television star who typically favors big rallies and has tried to cultivate an outsider image.
+The South Carolina event was in some ways off-brand for a onetime reality television star who typically favors big rallies and has tried to cultivate an outsider image.
 Rallies are expensive, and Trump added new financial challenges when he deciding to begin his campaign in November — far earlier than many had urged.
 That leaves him subject to strict fundraising regulations and bars him from using his well-funded leadership political action committee to pay for such events, which can cost several million dollars.

 Trump’s campaign, in its early stages, has already drawn controversy, most particularly when he had dinner with Holocaust-denying white nationalist Nick Fuentes and the rapper formerly known as Kanye West, who had made a series of antisemitic comments.
 Trump also was widely mocked for selling a series of digital trading cards that pictured him as a superhero, a cowboy and an astronaut, among others.